b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 &nbsp;

-> ***17** And many more such things did he say unto them, telling them that there could be no atonement made for the sins of men, but every man fared in this life according to the management of the creature; therefore every man prospered according to his genius, and that every man conquered according to his strength; and whatsoever a man did was no crime.*
+> ***17*** *And many more such things did he say unto them, telling them that there could be no atonement made for the sins of men, but every man fared in this life according to the management of the creature; therefore every man prospered according to his genius, and that every man conquered according to his strength; and whatsoever a man did was no crime.*

 Examining one's worldview from an outside perspective is a good way to evaluate them— at minimum, it can help you practice how to articulate or defend your beliefs.
 Ideally, it would grant you some empathy for an outsider and their confusion over your dogma.

 Think of this theology from the perspective of an outsider like Korihor.
 "You believe that sins a) exist, b) will cause you to suffer for all eternity after you die, unless c) must be atoned for by someone who isn't born yet.
 Not one of these things can be demonstrably proven.
 You don't *know* any of this to be true, it sure sounds like a foolish tradition passed down by your ancestors."

 Faring by consequence of self-management & prospering according to ones genius seems reasonable.
 Those things are more tangible.
 Life isn't always so simple, but we could forgive an entry-level philosophy student for landing on that conclusion.
+An atonement isn't needed if sin doesn't exist.
+If Korihor's audience were to stop framing things as sins, this purported savior wouldn't be necessary, either.

 "Whatsoever a man did was no crime" at face value sounds like it's in opposition to the earlier verses [outlining laws and punishments](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30?lang=eng&id=p9-p11#p9).
 Looking a bit deeper might mean that on a grander scale, actions that we mortals take in our day-to-day lives will have no impact on the world, galaxy, universe, not tomorrow nor a thousand years from now.
 It sounds like nihilistic fatalism.

 &nbsp;

-> ***18** And thus he did preach unto them, leading away the hearts of many, causing them to lift up their heads in their wickedness, yea, leading away many women, and also men, to commit whoredoms—telling them that when a man was dead, that was the end thereof.*
+> ***18*** *And thus he did preach unto them, leading away the hearts of many, causing them to lift up their heads in their wickedness, yea, leading away many women, and also men, to commit whoredoms—telling them that when a man was dead, that was the end thereof.*

 Oh, no, not [whoredoms](https://www.churchofjesuschrist.org/study/scriptures/tg/whore?lang=eng&id=title2#title2)!